yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![In the You have no storage mounted dialog, a subscription has been selected, and the Create Storage button is highlighted.](media/cloud-shell-create-storage.png "Azure Cloud Shell")

-    > **NOTE**: If creation fails, you may need to select **Advanced settings** and specify the subscription, region and resource group for the new storage account.
+    > **Note**: If creation fails, you may need to select **Advanced settings** and specify the subscription, region and resource group for the new storage account.

-4. After a moment, you will receive a message that you have successfully requested a Cloud Shell, and be presented with an PS Azure prompt.
+4. After a moment, you will receive a message that you have successfully requested a Cloud Shell, and be presented with a PS Azure prompt.

     ![In the Azure Cloud Shell dialog, a message is displayed that requesting a Cloud Shell succeeded, and the PS Azure prompt is displayed.](media/cloud-shell-ps-azure-prompt.png "Azure Cloud Shell")